 Students will be able to understand and apply Geometric principles, theorems and formulas.
 This is a comprehensive course featuring coverage of geometric terms and processes, logic, and problem solving.
 Topics include: angles and triangles, congruence, similarity, right triangles and trigonometry, circles, geometric measurement and dimension, and modeling with geometry.
-Students will use graphing calculators and Geometer's Sketchpad to explore key concepts and prove statements.
+Students will use graphing calculators and online technological resources such as DESMOS to explore key concepts and prove statements.
 The course will include written assignments, projects involving technology, as well as constructions and presentations.